mary-cybersec/professional-statement/README.md

-This document outlines my professional values, strengths, and interest in the field of cybersecurity.
+My name is Mary, and this document outlines my professional values, strengths, and interest in the field of cybersecurity.